Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

    evaluate
    evaluation

-     The process of taking an Mathics Expression or :term:`M-expression` producing a transformation or computation on that.
+     The process of taking an Mathics Expression or :term:`S-expression` producing a transformation or computation on that.

      It involves the distinct phases: